igniter-labs/ti-ext-smsnotify/README.md

 ### Admin Panel

 Go to **System > Settings > Configure SMS Channels** to manage notification channels.
-Notification messages are managed in the admin panel by navigating to **Design > SMS Templates**.
+Notification messages can be customized in the admin panel by navigating to **Design > SMS Templates**.

 Use the `SendSmsNotification` Automation rule action to send out notification when certain events happen by navigating to **Tools > Automations**.